New York Community Bancorp Inc. (NYCB): Is this the Most Sought-After Stock Today?

-New York Community Bancorp Inc. (NYCB) is priced at $12.07 after the most recent trading session.
-At the very opening of the session, the stock price was $12.24 and reached a high price of $12.35, prior to closing the session it reached the value of $12.33.
-The stock touched a low price of $12.05.Recently in News on November 22, 2021, New York Community Bancorp, Inc. Declares A Quarterly Cash Dividend On Its Preferred Stock.
+New York Community Bancorp Inc. (NYCB) is priced at $11.55 after the most recent trading session.
+At the very opening of the session, the stock price was $11.54 and reached a high price of $11.61, prior to closing the session it reached the value of $11.69.
+The stock touched a low price of $11.38.Recently in News on November 22, 2021, New York Community Bancorp, Inc. Declares A Quarterly Cash Dividend On Its Preferred Stock.
 The Board of Directors of New York Community Bancorp, Inc. (NYSE: NYCB) (the “Company”) announced the declaration of a quarterly cash dividend on its Fixed-to-Floating Rate Non-Cumulative Perpetual Preferred Stock, Series A (NYSE: NYCB PA) at the rate of $15.94 per preferred share, which equates to $0.3984 for each depositary share.
 Each depositary share represents a 1/40th ownership interest in a share of the Series A preferred stock.
 You can read further details here

 New York Community Bancorp Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $14.33 on 10/22/21, with the lowest value was $10.28 for the same time period, recorded on 02/05/21.